 Your results will display as a list, unless you’ve chosen a different output option.
 From your results you can export the data to Excel, or click to drill into specific issues.

 Reporting on User Defined Fields

-Only users with the permissions to view Reports and “Can add, edit, and run Report Writer Queries and Reports” can create a report that includes User Defined Fields.
-Having your User Defined Field show up in your reports all starts with using the Report Writer to build a Query that includes those fields.
+Only users with the permissions to view Reports and “Can add, edit, and run Reports” can create a report that includes User Defined Fields.
+Having your User Defined Field show up in your reports all starts with using the Report Writer.

 Your unlimited number of issue-level User Defined Fields will appear in any dataset that includes issue data.

-Once you select the relevant dataset, you can simply pick from the list of User Defined Fields you want to appear in your Query and Report.
+Once you select the relevant dataset, you can simply pick from the list of User Defined Fields you want to appear in your Report.